How to Track Your Net Worth When You Have Money in Multiple Currencies

 Changing your base currency can dramatically shift your perception of your own financial progress.
 An investor who spent a decade measuring wealth in USD might switch to AUD upon returning to Australia and discover that their real purchasing power has grown substantially more - or less - than they believed.
 The same portfolio, different base currency, tells a different story.
 A proper multi-currency tracker makes it trivial to switch base currencies and see the impact immediately - no spreadsheet rebuild required.

-Try the Currency Exposure Calculator
+Run the Currency Exposure Calculator

 Try the FX Impact Calculator